-UCITS managers and AIFMs should become familiar with the requirements of the SFDR to understand how it might affect website, precontractual and ongoing disclosures made or required to be made in relation to UCITS and AIFs it manages.
+UCITS managers and AIFMs should become familiar with the requirements of the EU Disclosures Regulation to understand how it might affect website, pre-contractual and ongoing disclosures made or required to be made in relation to UCITS and AIFs it manages.
 This applies even to those who are NOT managing financial products with sustainable or ESG objectives, policies or strategies.

-The SFDR applies from 10 March 2021.
+The EU Disclosures Regulation applies from 10 March 2021.

-UCITS managers and AIFMs should also take account of the ESA consultation and continue to stay tuned to ESG-related industry work.
-It will be particularly important to understand the implications of implementing the SFDR requirements without the additional detail of the delayed RTS.
+UCITS managers and AIFMs should also take account of the ESA consultation scheduled to close on 1 September 2020 and continue to stay tuned to ESG-related industry work.